Accountant Gila Ossip shares the most important tax tips for Canadian parents who are going through separation or divorce.

 When I was going through my divorce settlement, a good friend gave me some great advice.
 She told me to “make sure that everything you can possibly plan for is included in your agreement and think towards the future as much as possible.”

 “I am telling you this because if it is not in the agreement it will become a bone of contention,” she went on to say.
 My ex-husband and I co-parent very amicably, however financial issues are still difficult to navigate.
 But I can honestly say that my friend was was completely right, and that this was the best advice I received at the time.
 If only someone had written it down for me in bold!
+Tax issues are the biggest problem we have so if you want to avoid this for your family in the future, try this service to help plan your finances in the most tax optimized way possible.

 It might be the little things like who going pays for kids’ haircuts.
 But it also means covering off the much bigger issues such as who is going to fund the children’s RESPs.
 When you are going through a separation or divorce, working through the financial issues with your ex-spouse early on will save some unnecessary stress and minimize potential complications.
+These complications include things like having to file for bankruptcy if needs be and involving the help of a law firm like BLC Law Center (BLC Law Center provides a San Diego bankruptcy lawyer who can help you in this situation).
+It doesn’t have to be bankruptcy though, you might find that you have to deal with other financial issues.

 Here are five important taxes issues to consider as you draw up your agreement: